Top Small Business Grants in Ohio

 Ohio Resources for SMB Owners Looking for Funding

-Here are some resources for small and medium-sized businesses looking for funding in the Buckeye State:
+Here are some resources for small and medium-sized businesses looking for funding in the Buckeye State.

 Ohio Small Business Development Center (SBDC)

-The Ohio SBDC is a statewide program that can provide Ohio’s small business owners with the following services:
+Ohio’s Small Business Development Centers are part of a statewide program that can provide Ohio’s small business owners with the following services:

 • Export assistance